motionproto/pf2e-reignmaker/docs/systems/pipeline-coordinator.md

     actor: { selectedSkill: 'survival' }
   });

-  // Done!
-All 9 steps executed with persistent context }
+  // All 9 steps executed with persistent context
+}
 ```